 Focal is a brand I’ve admired for a long time.
 I originally caught wind of them because of their studio monitors, which have been all the buzz among producers and high profile recording studios for years now.
 Their headphones have garnered just as much respect from the audio world, and they’ve been building up quite a product line.
 Their “Clear” line of headphones has a few members now with deceptively similar names: the Clear, Clear MG, and Clear MG Pro.
 Today we’ll be comparing the Clear MG and Clear MG Pro.
 These both sell for $1,490 but cater to different markets.
 The Clear MG is meant to be more for the listener whereas the Clear MG Pro is meant to be more for the creator.
 However, whether you’re an avid listener, artist, or both, if you’re choosing between these two headphones, their intended uses shouldn’t be the sole deciding factor.
 Their differences are much more subjective.
+I also did a video comparison on these, you can watch it here.

 What’s in the Box